You might want to print this page.

 Clipboard content to the assistant (only): Home (7)

 That can last a while for longer texts.
-But you can use this feature to update the assistant's memory contents by text it did not yet recognize, and to input an already edited piece of text in order to edit it anew.
-So the suggestion of previous correction steps will be suppressed.
-(The clipboard contains your last "copied" selection of some text.)
+But you can use this feature to update the assistant's memory contents by text it did not yet recognize, or to input an already edited piece of text.
+So future suggestion of previous correction steps will be suppressed.
+(The clipboard contains your last marked and "copied" selection of some text.
+Then, this command will, analogously to "paste", put this selection directly into the assistant.
+But don't forget to "copy" before.)

 Save current state to disk: Page Down (3)